Language

 |

-Use cost factor 12 for production applications — it balances security and performance
+Use cost factor 12 for production apps — it balances security and performance

-Click Sample Data to quickly test with pre-filled values
+Click Sample Data to prefill example values and test instantly

-Your passwords never leave your browser — all hashing is done locally using JavaScript
+Your passwords never leave your browser — all hashing runs locally in JavaScript

 Want to learn more?
 Read documentation →